 For now, Wisniewski remains atop the depth chart.
 He started 15 games at center a year ago after missing much of the offseason due to shoulder surgery, and expects to be back there when the 2013 regular season begins.

 "As far as I'm concerned I'm playing center now," Wisniewski said.
 "If that changes I'm sure they'll let me know.
 But I'm happy where I'm at.
 If they want me to play guard, I'll play guard.
-It is nice to get to stay in one spot, though, and get comfortable there."

 That's been an uphill battle for the former Penn State standout.